swift-lang/swift-k/README.md

 Java CoG Kit
 ============
-This distribution of Swift incorporates code developed as part of the CoG (Commodity Grid) project.
-For information about the Java CoG Kit see README.txt, CHANGES.txt and LICENSE.txt in cogkit.
+This distribution of Swift incorporates code originally developed by the CoG (Commodity Grid) project.
+For information about the Java CoG Kit see README.txt, CHANGES.txt and LICENSE.txt in `cogkit`, and http://www.cogkit.org/.
+Thanks to Gregor von Laszweski and the rest of the CoG developers.